Join a FREE Travel Info Session

 Morning: We’ll drive to Rabat, the capital city resting along the Atlantic coast.
 We’ll enjoy views of the Moroccan countryside and stop for lunch along the way.

 Afternoon: We’ll marvel at the ancient necropolis of Chellah, a UNESCO World Heritage site.
 Once a thriving city for nearly 1,000 years, it houses both Roman and medieval Muslim ruins, including a medieval Muslim cemetery.
-Later, we’ll roam the streets and gardens of the Kasbah des Oudaias, originally built in the 12th century.
-Finally, we’ll visit the Mausoleum of Mohammed V, a masterpiece of modern Alouite dynasty architecture that holds the remains of three royal family members — the King Mohammed V and his two sons, King Hassan II and Prince Abdallah.
+We’ll also visit the Mausoleum of Mohammed V, a masterpiece of modern Alouite dynasty architecture that holds the remains of three royal family members — the King Mohammed V and his two sons, King Hassan II and Prince Abdallah.

 Meals Included: Breakfast, Lunch, Dinner